 Below, we’ve listed 15 ethical furniture brands that use socially and environmentally sustainable practices and high-quality manufacturing methods, which enables them to create furniture that is good for the environment and can last for decades.

-We’ve chosen these brands because they use sustainably-sourced materials and fair hiring practices, so they’re not just good for the environment, but also for people.
-When you purchase from one of these brands, you are helping the planet and helping others earn a fair wage.
+We’ve chosen these furniture brands because they use sustainably-sourced materials and fair hiring practices, so they’re not just good for the environment, but also for people.
+In addition to responsibly sourced and recycled materials, many use low-VOC finishes, use ethical production practices, and are fair trade.
+When you purchase from one of these brands, you are not only improving your home decor, but you are also helping the planet and helping others earn a fair wage.

 - Mater – environmentally sustainable twist on Nordic design